Intellectual Property In Vietnam // Copyrights, Patents, Trademarks, And IP Registration In Vietnam Complete Guide

 All copyrights will be subject to lifetime recognition 50 years after the author’s death.
 Copyrights extend to creative works like photography, drama, music, art, and product designs.

-Digital products and software are included under basic copyright protection - including areas where the products can’t be patented.
-If you outsource IT/software to Vietnam, Vietnam will protect your products as long as you register with the National Copyright Office in Hanoi.
+Digital products and software are included under basic copyright protection, including areas where the products can’t be patented.
+If you outsource IT or software development to Vietnam, Vietnam will protect your products as long as you register with the National Office of Intellectual Property in Hanoi.

 Patents In Vietnam // Overview